Untoldhacker-Dev/BBcurrencyQuoteBot/README.md

-# IQueryBot - chat bot
+# BBcurrencyQuoteBot - chat bot
 It is repository for chat bot: BBcurrencyQuoteBot
 <hr>